techtown-training/git-github-boot-camp/labs/1.3-advanced-git-commands/04-cherry-picking.md

-# Cherry-picking
+# Cherry-Picking

-Checkout master, create a new branch and check out the new branch:
+Check out master, create a new branch and check out the new branch:

 ![Preparation](../../img/git-cherry-pick-1.png)